ansible/receptor/docs/source/user_guide/configuration_options.rst

       - local hostname
     * - ``datadir=<string>``
       - Directory in which to store node data
-      - No default value.
+      - /tmp/receptor
     * - ``firewallrules=<JSON list of JSON dict of JSON data to JSON data>``
-      -  Firewall Rules (see documentation for syntax)
+      -  Firewall Rules.
+See :ref:`firewall_rules` for syntax
       - No default value.
     * - ``maxidleconnectiontimeout=<string>``
       - Max duration with no traffic before a backend connection is timed out and refreshed